Garo (magazine): Garo in English

-For the most part, commercial manga translators have passed over the offbeat works showcased in Garo in favor of more mainstream, action/adventure and romance stories from the major publishers.
-Similarly, scanlation translators have mostly overlooked experimental fare.
-However, some Garo comics are available in English.

 In 2008 Drawn & Quarterly published Good-Bye, the third volume of their ongoing edition of the work of Yoshihiro Tatsumi.
 Some of the comics collected in Good-Bye originally appeared in Garo.
 In 2010 an English version of the anthology AX was published by Top Shelf Productions under the title AX: alternative manga (edited by Sean Michael Wilson and former Garo editor Mitsuhiro Asakawa).
 It featured several of the creators who had previously appeared in Garo in its later years and received a high level of praise from critics.